Byzantine Sardinia: Administration

-End of Byzantine rule
+Evolution of the administration

-Sardinia was initially constituted as a ducatus (duchy) within the Exarchate of Africa.
 After the fall of the African Exarchate in the 7th century, caused by the Arab conquest of Carthage, the ducatus was directly dependent on Constantinople.

 It became then an archontate; that is, a region with the same characteristics of a theme but smaller and less rich.
 The governors of the island originally held the rank of hypatos and later that of protospatharios, before receiving the title of patrikios from the middle of the ninth century.
-At this time the relations with Byzantium, if not completely interrupted, had become intermittent, however.
 Due to Saracen attacks, in the 9th century Tharros was abandoned in favor of Oristano, after more than 1,800 years of human occupation while Caralis was abandoned in favor of Santa Igia.
 Numerous other coastal centres suffered the same fate (Nora, Sulci, Bithia, Cornus, Bosa, and Olbia among others).
-Contacts between Sardinia and the Byzantine empire didn't cease, however, as suggested by the mention of Sardinian imperial guards in Constantine VII's work De Caereimoniis (956–959 AD).

 The Sardinian archon had both military and civil functions.
 During the period of direct Byzantine rule, these were delegated to two different officers, the dux and the praeses.
 The office of archon became the prerogative of a specific family who transmitted the title in succession from father to a son.
 At the beginning of the 11th century there was a single archon for the whole island.
 This situation changed over the following decades.
-The first unequivocal attestation of four separate kingdoms in Sardinia is the letter sent on October14, 1073 by Pope Gregory VII (1073–1085) to Orzocco of Cagliari, Orzocco d'Arborea, Marianus of Torres, and Constantine of Gallura.